 - Candlestick charts – Often called Japanese candles due to their origination, a candlestick chart functions similarly to the line chart, but candles give us far more pricing information than a single point on a line.
 Candlesticks can show highs and lows, plus opening and closing prices, all within the same structure.
 More on these later.

-Most brokers offer interactive stock charts where investors can lengthen or shorten time frames, use pre-programmed technical trading signals, or draw their own trendlines and support or resistance levels.
-Other forms of stock include mountain-style line charts and OHLC candle charts (which stands for Open High Low Close).
+Most brokers/brokerages offer interactive stock charts where investors can lengthen or shorten time frames, use pre-programmed technical trading signals, or draw their own trendlines and support or resistance levels, and much more.
+One form of stock include mountain-style line charts which are the same as line charts but with the space underneath colored in (also known as an area chart).
+Another type is an OHLC candle charts (Open High Low Close) which, as the name suggests, shows the open and close of the stock for a given timeframe.
 Stock charts can be drawn linearly or logarithmically and the Y-axis can be used for percentages or absolute values.

 Parts of a Typical Stock Chart

 Now that we’ve gone over the basics, let’s break down the actual nuts and bolts of a stock chart.
 Keep in mind that traders have different styles and goals, so not all charts will be equally useful.
 For example, if you’re a day trader, you likely won’t need a stock chart with 4-hour candles on it.
 But it’s still crucial to understand all the different components to fully grasp all the information being presented.

 - Time Frame – Arguably the most important variable on any stock chart is the time frame.
 Your broker likely has stock charts with time periods ranging from a single day to a number of decades.
 The time frame of a stock chart is measured on the X-axis with the individual data points representing prices across smaller time periods.
 Candlestick charts are better at dividing data points by time frame since you have the candle showing a smaller time frame (1-min to a day or week) overlaid on a much larger frame.